melato/goget/README.md

 In all these cases, someone can bypass your go-get server and get your module directly from the code hosting service.
 Someone can then use it from their disk by specifying its location in the "replace" section of their go.mod file.
-Then go will not try to get information from your domain.
+Then Go will not try to get information from your domain.

-If you don't trust the domain, why would you use the code without even looking at it?
-The use of code blindly is a security vulnerability.

 ## Hosting Private modules